djherron/diso/README.md

 # defenceAndSecurityOntologies

-A collection of OWL ontologies relating to the themes of defence and security
+This repository contains a collection of OWL ontologies relating to the themes of defence and security.